10 Letter of Interest Examples + How to Write One in 2026

 Dear Ms. Martinez,

 As a junior majoring in Environmental Science at New York University, I would like to express my keen interest in the summer internship program in Tesla’s Renewable Energy Projects division.
-Throughout my studies, I have always been motivated by the urgency of climate change and its global impacts.
+Throughout my studies, In recent years, I’ve focused my coursework and projects on climate change mitigation and its environmental and social impacts.
 Tesla’s groundbreaking work in this field spurred me to offer my commitment to environmental stewardship.

-I have participated in over a dozen local sustainability initiatives, including a university-led project that focused on implementing solar-powered charging stations across the campus.
+I have participated in more than 12 local sustainability initiatives, including campus-wide recycling campaigns and community clean-up events, including a university-led project that focused on implementing solar-powered charging stations across the campus.
 Spearheading this initiative taught me more about the importance of reducing our carbon footprint, but also helped me develop my skills in leadership and analytics.

 I cannot think of a better team of environmental experts to learn from than those within Tesla’s Renewable Energy Projects division.
 I am eager to discuss how my enthusiasm and background in environmental science can contribute to Tesla’s mission this summer.
 Thank you so much for your consideration.